amaltaro/cse-40693-su25/README.md

 * All Parse queries outside of controllers / components and inside of Parse Models
 * Correctly load asynchronous data to components

+# Feature 3 - Intro to Component Architecture

+* Student A: Ryan Hartung
+* Student B: Alan Malta Rodrigues

+This assignment consisted of adopting React components and loading data from a JSON file instead of the database.

 ## Directory Structure